-Various methods of subsurface exploration are used at the Hofermühle.
-In addition to direct (ram core sounding, drilling core extraction and analysis / ramming sounding as well as installations for analyzing slope hydrology and movement), indirect methods (geoelectrics / electromagnetic induction) were used in cooperation with the Vienna University of Technology (Ass.-Prof. Dr. Adrian Flores-Orozco and team) commitment.
+Various methods of subsurface investigation are applied at the Hofermühle.
+In addition to direct methods (percussion drilling, drill core extraction and analysis / dynamic probing as well as installations for analyzing slope hydrology and movement), indirect methods (ERT/ electromagnetic induction/ Seismic) were applied in cooperation with the Vienna University of Technology (Ass.-Prof. Dr. Adrian Flores-Orozco and team).

-To date, the following are permanently installed (Figure 6):
+At the moment the following sensors are permanently installed (Figure 6):

 - 9 TDR probes at 3 locations (each at 0.5, 1 and 2 m depth; soil water content in [%])

 - 8 piezometers (depth between 4 m and 6 m; height of the water column in [m])

 - 3 manual inclinometers (~ 5 m (autumn 2018); ~ 6 m (03.2019); ~ 7 m (07.2019))

 Figure 6: Subsurface installations at the Hofermühle site (Dynamic Probing Heavy (DPH), piezometer (PZM), TDR probes, inclinometer (INC)).
 (DEM (1m) 2009: made available by the Federal State Government of Lower Austria).
 Graphics: Stumvoll M.J.
 2020.

 Inclinometer measurements provide information about dynamics in the subsurface.
 Depending on the depth of the installation, it is e.g. possible to define one or more sliding planes /shear zones for an active landslide.
 There are currently 4 boreholes in the Hofermühle which are used for inclinometer measurements.
 3 of them are measured approximately once each month using a manual inclinometer probe, one contains a permanently installed automatic chain inclinometer (measuring interval 5 min); these measurements are transmitted directly to a server in Vienna via the Internet.